nayafia/lemonade-stand/README.md

 # A handy guide to financial support for open source.
 *"I do open source work, how do I find funding?"*

+This document aims to provide an exhaustive list of all the ways that people get paid for open source work.
+Hopefully, projects and contributors will find this helpful in figuring out the best options for them.

-Below I've listed every way I know of that people get paid for open source work, roughly ordered from small to large.
-Each funding category links to several real examples.
-(Wherever possible, I've tried to link to a useful article or page instead of just a homepage.)
+The list below is roughly ordered from small to large.
+Each funding category links to several real examples (using topical articles or pages wherever possible instead of just a project's homepage.)

 The categories are not mutually exclusive.
 For example, a project might have a foundation but also use crowdfunding to raise money.
 Someone else might do consulting and also have a donation button.
-Etc. The purpose of this guide is to provide an exhaustive list of all the ways you can get paid, so that you can figure out what works best for you.
+Etc.

 ---